 Only individual members of IFORS member societies can act as nominators.

-The nominator is responsible for compiling and sending to the IFORS Secretariat <email@example.com> the following nomination materials:
+The nominator is responsible for compiling the necessary materials and emailing them all to the IFORS Secretariat (firstname.lastname@example.org).
+Additional questions should be sent to the IFORS Secretariat.

 - A nomination letter

 - Nominee’s Resume (of at most 4 pages) highlighting accomplishments as called for by the criteria

 It must be noted that: